Context-Picker: Dynamic context selection using multi-stage reinforcement learning

-To move beyond fixed heuristics, reinforcement learning (RL) has recently been explored as a way to optimize retrieval and selection policies directly from task feedback while keeping test-time inference to a single policy forward pass.
-DynamicRAG models the reranker as an RL agent over document sequences and uses LLM-judged answer quality as reward to jointly adjust both the order and the number of retrieved documents~\citep{sun2025dynamicragleveragingoutputslarge}.
-Beyond reranking, recent RL-based systems such as Memory-R1 and related memory agents frame long-term memory management and retrieval decisions as RL problems, training policies to decide what to store, update, or retrieve in order to support downstream QA and dialogue~\citep{yan2025memoryr1enhancinglargelanguage}.
-RL has also been applied to conversational query reformulation and retrieval alignment and to broader agentic RAG frameworks that optimize multi-step retrieval and reasoning trajectories~\citep{zhu2025convsearchr1enhancingqueryreformulation,xiong2025raggymsystematicoptimizationlanguage,jiang2025rexragreasoningexplorationpolicy}.
-However, existing RL-style approaches still suffer from largely \emph{trajectory-level and sparse} rewards, which makes it difficult to assign credit to individual passages or penalize redundancy, and they are typically trained to improve list-wise ranking quality or memory operations rather than to identify a minimal evidence subset that preserves answerability under a fixed input budget.
+To move beyond routing and thresholding rules, reinforcement learning (RL) has recently been explored as a way to optimize retrieval and selection policies directly from task feedback while keeping test-time inference to a single policy forward pass.
+DynamicRAG models the reranker as an RL agent over document sequences and uses LLM-judged answer quality as reward to jointly adjust both the order and the number of retrieved documents~\cite{sun2025dynamicragleveragingoutputslarge}.
+Beyond reranking, recent RL-based systems such as Memory-R1 and related memory agents frame long-term memory management and retrieval decisions as RL problems, where a policy is trained to decide what to store, update, or retrieve in order to support downstream QA and dialogue~\cite{yan2025memoryr1enhancinglargelanguage}.
+RL has also been applied to conversational query reformulation, retrieval alignment and agentic RAG frameworks that optimize multi-step retrieval and reasoning trajectories~\cite{zhu2025convsearchr1enhancingqueryreformulation,xiong2025raggymsystematicoptimizationlanguage,jiang2025rexragreasoningexplorationpolicy}.
+However, many existing RL-style approaches still rely on \emph{trajectory-level} and relatively sparse rewards, making it difficult to credit assignment to individual passages and suppress redundant content.
+Moreover, they are often optimized for ranking quality, memory operations, or trajectory success rather than for explicitly finding the smallest evidence set that maintains answerability under a strict token budget.